Skip to main content

 1. Configure the additional settings (leave all toggles OFF):

-• Webhooks: Keep OFF - the connector uses scheduled polling, not webhooks
+• Webhooks — keep OFF; the connector uses scheduled polling

-The Callback URL must match exactly between Linear and PipesHub configuration.
-Any mismatch will cause authentication to fail.
+The Callback URL must match exactly between Linear and PipesHub.
+Any mismatch — trailing slash, protocol, casing — will cause authentication to fail.

 OAuth 2.0 applications created from October 1, 2025 onwards have refresh tokens enabled by default.
-Access tokens are valid for 24 hours and are automatically refreshed.
+Access tokens last 24 hours and are automatically refreshed.

-1. After creating the application, you’ll see the application settings page
+After creating the application, you’ll see the application settings page.

 OAuth 2.0 Credentials

-Store the Client ID and Client Secret securely.
-The secret can be regenerated if needed, but you’ll need to update your PipesHub configuration with the new value.
-Rotating the client secret will also invalidate any existing client credentials tokens.
+Store the Client Secret securely.
+It can be regenerated if needed, but you’ll have to update your PipesHub configuration with the new value and re-authorize.

-3. Verify the Redirect URI displayed matches the callback URL you configured in Linear (Step 3)
+1. Confirm the Redirect URL matches the Callback URL you saved in Linear in Step 3.

 Linear OAuth Consent Screen

 The connector requests only read access to your workspace.
-This provides read-only access to your Linear data.
-The connector does not create, modify, or delete any Linear data.
+It does not create, modify, or delete any Linear data.

 Linear Filters Configuration